Summary

 Source code in effector/global_effect_shap.py

-Evaluate the effect of the s-th feature at positions xs
+Evaluate the mean effect of the feature-th feature at positions xs.

 Parameters: